KhosroBahrami/ImageFiltering_OpenCL/README.md

 | Gaussian Filter   | 3.17 | 0.95 | 800*600 |
 | Laplacian Filter  | 3.55 | 0.92 | 800*600 |
 | Sharpening Filter | 3.18 | 0.92 | 800*600 |

+These are example of the input image and resulted image after filtering.